kubedb/docs/docs/guides/redis/quickstart/overview/redis.md

 valkey-8.0.3   8.0.3     ghcr.io/appscode-images/valkey:8.0.3                         14d
 valkey-8.1.1   8.1.1     ghcr.io/appscode-images/valkey:8.1.1                         14d
 ```
-`Note`: RedisVersion which contains valkey database image, will have `spec.distribution` as `valkey`
+`Note`: RedisVersion which contains redis database image, will have `spec.distribution` as `Official`

-## Create a Valkey server
+## Create a Redis server

-KubeDB implements a `Redis` CRD to define the specification of a Valkey server.
+KubeDB implements a `Redis` CRD to define the specification of a Redis server.
 Below is the `Redis` object created in this tutorial.

 `Note`: If your `KubeDB version` is less or equal to `v2024.6.4`, You have to use `v1alpha2` apiVersion.